juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/coppeliasim_basics/hello_world.rst

 Roughly speaking, you need to do the following steps:

-#. define an object of the :file:`DQ_VrepInterface()` class.
+#.
+Define an object of the :file:`DQ_VrepInterface()` class.
-#. establish the connection to an specific IP and port.
+#.
+Establish the connection to an specific IP and port.
 If you are running both the script and the simulation
    in the same computer, the default IP is :file:`127.0.0.1`.
 The default port is :file:`19997`.
-#. start the simulation.
+#.
+Start the simulation.
-#. get the object pose.
+#.
+Get the object pose.
-#. stop the simulation.
+#.
+Stop the simulation.
-#. disconnect.
+#.
+Disconnect.

 |